 The main aspect of any GPU review is the power of the underlying hardware.
 This category looks at the base and boost clocks of the graphics card and its memory, as well as the real-world performance in games and synthetic GPU benchmarks.

 This category is more relevant than ever in this age of inflated GPU prices.
 It assesses the overall value proposition of the card.
 It looks at the card’s price in relation to both its direct competitors and other similarly priced cards on the market and tries to determine whether the performance offered is worth the asking price.

 Thermals and Noise

-Quite simply put, no, not even the best 2070 GPU can.
-It’s fruitless to compare console and PC architecture, as the former has the entire system along with its OS built around gaming specifically, which means that much weaker hardware configurations can put out comparable performance to more powerful PCs.
-In the case of the PS5, we are talking about a built-in GPU that’s at base level already more powerful than the 2070.
+Quite simply put, no, not even the best 2070 GPU can match the PS5.
+It’s fruitless to compare console and PC architecture, as the former has the entire system along with its OS built around gaming specifically, which means that much weaker hardware configurations can put out performance comparable to more powerful PCs.
+In the case of the PS5, we are talking about a built-in GPU that’s at the base level already more powerful than the 2070.

 Sure.
 It can run just about anything you throw at it, as long as you don’t try to go for 4K gaming at 60 fps.
 It makes for a fantastic 1440p card.

 In our opinion, the Asus Strix model just edges out the competition.
 However, you can’t go wrong with the Evga or MSI model, either.
 There’s also the Gigabyte’s Aorus Xtreme, the most powerful card of the bunch.
 Zotac’s Mini model is fantastic for smaller cases, too, and there are several other models from all of these manufacturers that make excellent choices for gamers on a budget.

 Your email address will not be published.